 Acknowledgements

-We really appreciate the Forest Officer, Upendra Aryal from Division Forest Office, Palpa, for providing the necessary equipments that were used in field during data collection.
+We really appreciate the Forest Officer, Upendra Aryal from Division Forest Office, Palpa, for providing the necessary equipments that were used in the field during data collection.
 We are also thankful to Akikrit Shreenagar Parya-paryetan Community Forest User Groups' President, Sunita Sharma for her consistent field guidance during the field work.

 Conflict of Interest